Ways to Keep More of Your Money in Retirement

 Although you can’t control all the challenges you might encounter as you move toward and through retirement, having a well-thought-out plan can help you be better prepared.
 That’s especially true when it comes to two of the biggest risks to a confident and successful financial future: market volatility and taxation.

-You’ve probably heard a lot about volatility lately, as the market reacts to the latest news about interest rates and the possibility of an economic slowdown.
-If those up-and-down movements make you nervous, it may mean your diversified portfolio isn’t set to a mix that fits with your risk tolerance, and it may be time to talk to your financial professional about making some adjustments.
+Market volatility can happen when the market reacts to news, such as when interest rates change.
+If those up-and-down movements make you nervous, it may mean your diversified portfolio isn’t set to a mix that fits with your risk tolerance, and it’s time to talk to your financial professional about making some adjustments.

-While you’re at it, you should get the ball rolling on a plan to control taxes, which aren’t getting as much attention in the news right now but could be an even bigger threat to your income in retirement.
-Given the tax environment we’re in right now, and the potential tax environment we could see in the near future, it’s important to truly diversify your portfolio so that you don’t own too many assets that are taxed in the same way or are taxed at the same time.
+While you’re at it, you should get the ball rolling on a plan to control taxes, which could be an even bigger threat to your income in retirement.
+Given the tax environment we’re in right now and the potential tax environment we could see in the future, it’s important to truly diversify your portfolio so that you don’t own too many assets that are taxed in the same way or are taxed at the same time.

 Subscribe to Kiplinger’s Personal Finance